Labour Day 2020

 We have developed several tools and resources that can help you increase awareness and promote positive change.
 Click here to learn more or email email@example.com for help executing public awareness and advocacy campaigns.

 Watch ONA's "Why We're Here" video and learn more about the role the union plays in the lives of its members.

-ONA members with a passion for union activism are coming together to learn how to build relationships and strong teams, motivate supporters to take action, and become confident in speaking out on labour issues.
-Check out this video from ONA's inaugural Activist Camp.
-Questions about the Leadership program?
-Email email@example.com.
+ONA members with a passion for union activism are coming together to learn how to build relationships and strong teams, motivate supporters to act, and become confident in speaking out on labour issues.
+Check out this video from ONA's inaugural Activist Camp and Leadership Summit.
+Questions about the Leadership Summit?
+Email firstname.lastname@example.org.

 Visit the Canada's History website for an in depth look at the origins of Labour Day in Canada.

 The Canadian Labour Congress is the largest labour organization in Canada.
 Their website features the latest labour news, information about ongoing campaigns and research current labour issues.